Heart of the North Rodeo: Events

-Mutton Busting is the first step into the world of rodeo for the young rodeo enthusiasts.
+Mutton busting is the first step into the world of rodeo for the young rodeo enthusiasts.
 During this event, sheep are held still, mainly in a chute, while a small child is placed on them.
 The sheep is released and the child is "timed" for how long they can stay on.
 They are then given a score based on their performance and time.
 There are no set rules for mutton busting, no national organization, and most events are organized at the local level.
 The child and sheep safety are always in mind.

-Bronc Riding: Saddle & Bareback bronc riding is an event in which the cowboy rides a horse as it bucks, as if being broke out for the first time.
+Bronc riding: Bareback & saddle bronc riding is an event in which the cowboy rides a horse as it bucks, as if being broke out for the first time.
 Based on the skills of a working cowboy, breaking a horse, the event is now a highly stylized competition that utilizes horses that often are specially bred for strength, agility, and bucking ability.
-The rider mounts the horse in a chute, either with a saddle or bareback, and is then released into the arena.
-The rider must stay on the bronc for at least 8 seconds without touching the horse with the free hand of the rider.
+The rider mounts the horse in a chute, either with a bareback rigging or saddle, and is then released into the arena.
+The rider must stay on the bronc for at least eight seconds without touching the horse with the free hand.
 A horse who bucks in a spectacular and effective manner will score more points than a horse who bucks in a straight line with no significant changes of direction.
 As the ride ends, they are given a score.
-80’s are good and 90’s are exceptional for a bronc ride.
+80's are good and 90's are exceptional for a bronc ride.

-Calf Roping, also known as tie-down roping, is when a mounted rider does his best at taking down a running calf.
-This timed event is for the rider to catch the calf by throwing a lariat around the calf’s’ neck, dismount from the horse, run to the calf, and restrain it by tying three legs together.
+Calf roping, also known as tie-down roping, is when a mounted rider does his best at taking down a running calf.
+This timed event is for the rider to catch the calf by throwing a lariat around the calf's neck, dismount from the horse, run to the calf, and restrain it by tying three legs together.

-Calf Wrestling is a team event at the rodeo.
-Once the calf is released from the chutes, one rider will guide the calf in a straight line while on the back of his horse.
-The other rider, also mounted, will run along the other side and gently jump next to the calf and begin to retrain it until the calf hits the ground.
+Steer wrestling is when a steer is released from the chutes, with one rider guiding the steer in a straight line while on the back of his horse.
+Another rider, also mounted, will run along the other side and gently jump next to the steer and begin to restrain it until the steer hits the ground.